me-julian/acm-widget-template/README.md

 #### Styling

 The project uses standard CSS.
-The provided styling is written using the [Block Element Modifier](https://getbem.com/) method, but this method is specifically made to be modular so you should be able to change and add styles however you like without much worry.
+The provided styling is written using the [Block Element Modifier](https://getbem.com/) method, but this method is specifically made to be modular so you should be able to add styles however you like without much worry.

+Please keep your widget contained within its grid container.

 ### Backend